 - 1 to 2 tablespoons heavy whipping cream

 - 2-3 cups sweetened shredded coconut (or more, depending on how thick you want your topping)

 first, make your cake:

 Preheat oven to 350˚F. Butter bottom and sides of a 13 x 9 inch Pyrex baking dish.

-In a large bowl, combine flour, baking powder, cinnamon and salt together. set aside.
+In a large bowl, combine flour, baking soda, cinnamon and salt together. set aside.
 In another large bowl, combine shredded carrots, pineapple, walnuts, coconut, and raisins (if using).
 Set aside.

 In the bowl of a stand mixer fitted with the paddle attachment, combine eggs, oil, and buttermilk, whizzing them together on medium for about 20 seconds.
 Add both sugars and vanilla and beat until well combined.
 Add flour mixture in two parts, beating after each addition until just incorporated.
 Once mixed, add carrot mixture, mixing on low for a few seconds.
 Remove bowl and use a spatula to finish stirring in until everything looks evenly mixed.
 Your batter will be loose; that’s ok.